sombra123456/Python-Encrypted-Chat/README.md

 # Python-encrypted-chat-
-This is a chat that encrypts the message before being sent
+This is a chat that encrypts the message before being sent, with choosen password